Taxes in Estonia in 2023-24

 |Taxes on Land||0.1% to 2.5%||Applicable to the value of the land owned.|

 In the wake of reforms, the most significant advantage for entrepreneurs was the exemption from corporate tax on income in the case of investing profits.

-Therefore, Estonian businesses are required to pay tax only on the distribution of their profits, which is dividends.
+Therefore, businesses that are established in Estonia are required to pay tax only on the distribution of their profits, which is dividends.
 Corporate income tax (tax on dividends) is 20% percent of dividends earned.

 The taxation system differs conceptually from the traditional income tax system since the tax is assessed on the distribution of profits (also hidden distributable earnings) instead of the profits of the company.